whippet-code/creative_prompts/README.md

 Test build is complete, and is currently being tested.
 Once testing is complete, the new system will be implemented into the main build.
 This will operate as a seperate system to the current prompt generation system, and will be able to be toggled on and off by the user.

+Lots of work arounds / prop drilling in the current build, casing a few niggly bugs.
+Refactoring to use either context / redux / zustand.

 ##### Current bug / fix list

 **_ On first load have the home page show a pop up explaining how to use the app, and what it is. _**